tony-aw/tinycodet/README.md

 - 15 June 2023: Rewritten this Read-Me a bit.
 Added a module import system (`alias %source module <-% list(file=...)` operator and `source_inops()` function).
-- 16 June 2023: Fixed some minor errors in the documentation.
+- 16 June 2023: RENAMED THIS R-PACKAGE TO `tinyoperators`, to prevent confusion as it does not hold to the “tidy philosophy”.
+Fixed some minor errors in the documentation.
+Removed `force_libPaths()`, as it may encourage bad coding practices.

 FUTURE PLANS:

-I believe `tidyoperators` is slowly getting closer to becoming stable.
+I believe `tinyoperators` is slowly getting closer to becoming stable.
 There does not appear a need to add/remove many more functions/operators, although some functions, operators or arguments may need to be tweaked and/or optimized.
 Once I am fully satisfied with the